shebeolga/shebeolga/README.md

 <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@shebeolga/2"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@shebeolga/2" alt="Recent Article 2"></a>

+I can bring to the company my development and communication skills, ability to explain sophisticated concepts in simple words, fast learning, and team playing abilities.
 <!--
 **shebeolga/shebeolga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.